 What Colors Appear On A Mooring Buoy?

 A mooring buoy is usually in bright and easily recognizable colors so that it is visible to ships from a distance.
-A mooring buoy may be colored white and orange.
+A buoy may be colored white and orange.
 The orange color covers the top one-third of the buoy above the waterline.
 It may also have some identification letter(s).